deadlyvipers/dojo_rules/introduction.md

- name is Jose A. Garcia
+  is Jose A. Garcia
  my path is Javascript
 *Git
 *JavaScript
 *Ruby
+Killing history using git rebase